-unless you have been doing it for a long time or you were born into a family that has its not an easy sport to get into.
+The sport of Motocross seems to have lost its way at the grassroots level, and unless you have been doing it for a long time or you were born into a family that has, its not an easy sport to get into.

-Motocross has evolved very similar to Nascar racing.
-The vehicles being used are very high tech advanced race machines.
+Motocross racing evolved similar to Nascar racing in the way that the vehicles being used are very high tech race machines.

-But in Motocross it's not just at the pro level, The bikes being used at the Amateur and local level are very advanced also, I would argue that they are better than 95% of the people interested in the sport of Motocross need.
+However in Motocross it's not just at the pro level, The bikes being used at the Amateur and local level are also very advanced.

-A friend of mine that has raced for many years describes the modern bikes as more like riding a street bike on dirt.
+A friend that raced motocross for many years describes the modern 4-stroke dirt bikes we

 So what do we do to fix it ?